callumc789/data-science/time-series/RNN LSTM/README.md

 ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) **Note:** This mini-project is intended for hobby and educational purposes, so some formatting and design protocols are ignored in the interest of readability.
 For example, the functions are spread out sequentially through the script and the default arguments are included in the function calls.

 ### Datasets and Inputs
-The data provided for this research consists of CSV log files, covering:
+The data provided for this research consists of CSV log files:
-- Weather
+- weather.csv - Outdoor weather measurements
   - *time*: Timestamps (Excel format)
   - *Tout*: Outside temperature (°C)
   - *Rhout*: Outside relative humidity (%)
   - *Windsp*: Wind speed (m/s)
-- Indoor climate
+- climate.csv - Indoor climate measurements and hardware setpoints
   - *time*: Timestamps (Excel format)
   - *Tair*: Indoor air temperature (°C)
   - *Rhair*: Indoor relative humidity (%)